nuagenetworks/nuage-kubernetes/OpenShift-Installation/eVDF-Openshift-Installation.rst

 Pre-Installation Steps in VSD
 -----------------------------

-1. Login to VSD UI as csproot and under "Platform Configuration" create a new Organization Profile, for example "oseOrgProfile" & enable 'Allow Gateway Management' & 'Encryption'.
+1. Login to VSD UI as csproot and under "Platform Configuration" create a new Organization Profile, for example "oseOrgProfile" & enable 'Allow Gateway Management', 'Enable Routing Protocols' & 'Encryption'.

 2. Under Infrastructure tab, create an 'Infrastructure eVDF Profile' (under Gateway Profiles).
 Populate the right values for 'Proxy DNS Name', 'Active & Standby Controller'.

-3. Create an "openshift" Enterprise and set the profile to "oseOrgProfile" created in previous step.
+3. Create an "openshift" Enterprise and set the profile to "oseOrgProfile" created in previous step and provide a "Local AS" number.

 4. Go to the 'Infrastructure' tab under the Enterprise.
 Create a 'Gateway Template' with Personality "eVDF" with the right 'Network Port' information.